7ombie/phantasm/README.md

 tutorial and a few wiki entries, at this stage.

-Progress was steady for around six months, then I took a break from it for a few months (I was generally burnt out, then got distracted learning speedcubing).
-This pattern is pretty normal for me, though I usually take shorter breaks (a few weeks is typical).
+Progress was steady for around six months, then I took a break from it for a few months (I was a bit burnt out, then got distracted learning speedcubing).
+This pattern is pretty normal for me, though I usually take shorter breaks (a few weeks).

-Ultimately, while I can only guess at how long things will take, I am absolutely committed to this project long-term.

 The current priorities are the DWARF implementation and the test suite.
 After that, the focus will shift to tools and editor support.
 The last